apotitech/terraform-eks-ansible/README.md

 **Step 1:- Create .yml file for Pod definition**

-* In the below code, I have used `dhsoni-web` image i.e my portfolio website's image.
+* In the below code, I have used `apotieri/full_pipeline_001` image i.e my portfolio website's image.
 You can choose any other image also.
   ```
   apiVersion: v1
   kind: Pod